 Because time is of the essence, quickly delegate and assign tasks to various adult family members and/or colleagues.
 Your first priorities should be handling any medical emergencies and arranging for food, shelter, water and emergency provisions.

 When a disaster of any scale strikes, prior planning and clear decisive action can help save lives.
-For the latest emergency management training for facility/building managers, contact RJ Westmore, Inc. Our new Version 2.0 e-based training system offers the best emergency training system with automated and integrated features.
-Visit RJWestmore.com for more information and remember to BE SAFE.
+For the latest emergency management training for facility/building managers, contact Allied Universal, Inc. Our new Version 2.0 e-based training system offers the best emergency training system with automated and integrated features.
+Visit rjwestmore.com for more information and remember to BE SAFE.